No item(s) available in cart.

 4.5.2.
 API RP-2X LEVEL C BLOCK

 The reference block for a Level C examination should contain planar reflectors compatible with the smallest reject able flaw.
 One reference block containing a square (buttress) notch and one each with V-notches for 45–degree, 60–degree, and 70–degree orientations should be available for establishing scanning sensitivity for root reflectors.
 In addition to notches for root reflectors, the side of a 1/16-inch (1.6-millimeter) drilled hole provides an excellent reference for internal reflectors.
-The response from known size implant reflectors in the operator’s test coupons should be compared with the reflections from the reference blocks to assure that the sensitivity will result in
+The response from known size implant reflectors in the operator’s test coupons should be compared with the reflections from the reference blocks to assure that the sensitivity will result.

 © 2024 NDE FLAW TECH.
-All Right Reserved.
+All Right Reserved.Designed & Developed by Innov Touch Technologies Pvt Ltd.